 Note: The symbol can also be repositioned by clicking and dragging, but for more precise control, use the methods above.

-A variety of simple and complex (multi-stage) bends can be created with the Bend Tool , located in the Articulations palette of the Advanced workspace.
+Bends, of various kinds, can be created with the Bend Tool .
+You can find this in the Articulations palette of the Advanced workspace.
 Any bend applied to the score can be customized in the Bend section of the Inspector.

 To apply one or more bends to the score, use one of the following options:

-Preset options are available, if needed, on the left hand side of the Bend properties window.
-The current bend is represented by a graph consisting of gray lines connected by square, blue nodes (see image above).
+The bend is represented by a graph consisting of gray lines connected by square, blue nodes (see image above).
 The slope of the line indicates the type of bend:

 The vertical axis of the graph represents the amount by which the pitch is bent up or down: one unit equals a quarter-tone: 2 units a semitone, 4 units a whole-tone, and so on.
 The horizontal axis of the graph indicates the length of the bend: each gray line segment extends for 1 space (sp) in the score.